Savecorp/3Rails/README.md

 Made with Ursina engine (Python).

+Controls:
+You can change rails using up and down arrows or wasd.

 Note: This game was quickly rushed, and it is our first time experimenting with Ursina engine.
 Don't except the code to be good, it just works.